mariosergiosl/memusage/README.md

 * Used system memory
 * Total memory usage of the process tree
 * Memory usage of each process with its PID, name, and memory consumption, color-coded by priority:
+* For each process:
+    * PID
+    * Process name
+    * Memory usage
+    * Open files
+    * Network connections
+    * I/O activity (read and write bytes)
+    * Note: The Read bytes and Write bytes values are cumulative.

+* The output is color-coded based on process priority:

 | Priority   | Color     |  Nice Value  |
 |------------|-----------|--------------|